 - Motor Pool Vehicles are not to be left at the Airport Parking Lots while traveling.
 Employees would need to have someone drive and pick them up at the airport.

 Motor Pool Operations

-The Motor Pool is operated out of the Office of Security.
+The Motor Pool is operated out of the Office of Public Safety.
 The Office Manager will coordinate all reservations requests.

 Please read the following rules:

-Reservations: Reservations may be made by writing the Motor Pool Coordinator at Box 148, calling ext.
+Reservations: Reservations may be made by emailing the Motor Pool Coordinator at email@example.com or calling ext.
 3372.
+Scheduler can also be used to reserve motor pool vehicles.
 College owned vehicles will be reserved on a first come, first serve basis.

 Rentals from outside agencies will be the user’s responsibility.
 Any department contracting for an auto rental should contact the Budget & Treasury Management Office (ext.
 4799) to discuss insurance on the vehicle, prior to driving the vehicle.

 The following information should be supplied when writing or calling: